Gut Health Test

 It depends on the type of test your practitioner feels is appropriate and necessary for your particular situation.
 Due to the complex pathophysiology of gut conditions, the testing method and treatment plan will be different for everyone.
 Therefore, it is important to approach it with a holistic, in-depth and comprehensive support.
 We would always advise that you consult one of our practitioners at our clinic.
 Get in touch for a complimentary discovery call to discuss your health concerns and how to match you with the most suitable practitioners.

 Can I get a gut health test on the NHS?

 Comprehensive gut test isn’t currently available on the NHS.
 Mainly because in the primary health care it isn’t generally accepted that gut health influences the development of chronic diseases.

 If your doctor suspects a particular gut condition or infection, they may refer you for a specific stool test to investigate for blood, parasites and other microbes.
 Some hospitals may do breath tests but for most patients, that’s the full extent of the gut tests available.
 In fact, according to the current NICE guidelines, testing gut health isn’t necessary for the diagnosis of IBS.

 Therefore, a private stool test is the only option for a comprehensive gut health assessment.

 The London Clinic of Nutrition is the first clinic of its kind in the UK, offering a full holistic experience.
 We pride ourselves as the biggest functional medicine practice in Europe.
-We combine industry-leading nutrition and functional medicine expertise, alongside the latest in-house testing, so we can attend to all your health needs in one trip.
-We have built a reputation for ‘treating the untreatable’.
+We combine industry-leading nutrition and functional medicine expertise, alongside the latest testing, so we can attend to all your health needs in one trip.
 We specialise in Lyme disease, autoimmune disease, gut health, hormone health and unexplained illness.
-There are too many success stories to mention but some of these can be seen on our Google reviews and testimonials here.
+To understand what to expect when you attend the clinic and how successful our approach is, please have a read of our Google reviews and testimonials.